Azure/alz-monitor/docs/wiki/Customize-Policy-Assignment.md

 > Note that the above approach will not delete the alerts objects in Azure, merely disable them.
 To delete the alerts you will have to do so manually.
 > Also note that while you can engage the parPolicyEffect to avoid deploying new alerts, you should not do so until you have successfully remediated the above.
 Otherwise the policy will be disabled, and you will not be able to turn alerts off via policy until that is changed back.

+# Next steps
+- To deploy with GitHub Actions, please proceed with [Deploy with GitHub Actions](./Deploy-with-GitHub-Actions)
+- To deploy with Azure CLI, please proceed with [Deploy with Azure CLI](./Deploy-with-Azure-CLI)
+- To deploy with Azure PowerShell, please proceed with [Deploy with Azure PowerShell](./Deploy-with-Azure-PowerShell)